drmonkeysee/CinyTest/README.md

 I tend to be more lax for test code than production code so I would likely omit the warnings for unit tests.
 In my experience all warnings triggered by usage of CinyTest would be caught by `-Wno-unused-parameter -Wno-gnu-zero-variadic-macro-arguments` (gcc does not define the latter flag so use `-Wno-pedantic` on test builds).
 If that's an unappealing option then use one of the syntax remedies described above.

 The Xcode project builds with the same warning level as the Makefile.
 However XCTest uses some GNU extensions and a couple macros that trigger `-pedantic` issues so the project selectively scales back certain warnings either on the individual targets or as compiler pragmas when necessary.
+On Windows the UCRT headers mark several stdlib functions as deprecated that are supported fine on Linux and macOS so the batch file includes the `-Wno-deprecated-declarations` option.

 ### How do I pronounce CinyTest?